T

 neighborhood

-Wander through Bucharest's charming Old Town, a labyrinth of cobblestone streets lined with 19th-century buildings, trendy cafes, and lively bars.
-This area has undergone significant revitalization, offering a glimpse into the city's past while buzzing with modern energy.
+Wander through Bucharest's historic heart, a labyrinth of cobblestone streets lined with beautifully restored 19th-century buildings, vibrant cafes, and lively bars.
+Explore its hidden passages and courtyards that whisper tales of the city's past.

 2. Midday